paezha/Spatial-Statistics-Course/Github Book/_book/12-Reading-Point-Pattern-Analysis-III.md

 2. The concept of kernel density.
 3. The limitations of density-based analysis
 4. More ways to work with `ppp` objects.

-Please review the previous practices if you need a refresher on these concepts.

 If you wish to work interactively with this chapter you will need the following: